 A high-level summary of current Manitouwabing Lake LPP results is presented in Table 1.
-It is important to note that recent updates to information gathered through the LPP are limited.
 Due to the Covid-19 pandemic, the LPP received and analysed a greatly reduced number of water samples in 2020 and 2021.
 As such, gaps in the data may be present in these years.
 Where available, updated information is presented.